Self-Esteem

 Individuals with low self-esteem exhibit a combination of characteristics that may include:

 People with low self-esteem tend to believe that others’ approval of them is dependent on their performance or success.
+They may struggle to identify their positive qualities and often hold core beliefs about themselves that reinforce feelings of unworthiness.
 For those who suffer from low self-esteem, even seemingly minor criticism can register as highly personal and have negative emotional effects.

 Factors that Influence Self-Esteem